ravi-gopalan/ipl_analysis/README.md

 # Analysis of data from the Indian Premier League (20/20 Cricket tournament)
+## The objective was to look at data from the Indian Premier League, analyze the data and come up with the following:
+1. Top Batsmen and their performance metrics
+2. Top Bowlers and their performance metrics
+3. Build a model to predict the winner of an IPL match

+## Understanding IPL T20 and Cricket performances
+IPL is a treasure trove of cricket data and hence analyzing IPL results could well prove to be interesting.
+Its played in the exciting 20–20 format.
+The 12th edition of IPL completed on May 12 with the Mumbai Indians winning an easy win.

+## Understanding Data
+IPL Data in Kaggle was available only till 2017.
+I then looked at Cricsheet and got a zip file for all 12 years.
+Data however was in the YAML format.

-## Data downloaded from cricsheet.org as YAML files
+### Data was downloaded from cricsheet.org as YAML files
 * 756 YAML files were processed - one for each IPL match
-## YAML files were wrangled and processed into pandas csv
+### YAML files were wrangled and processed into pandas csv
 * 2 csv files were created
 1. one that showed match summaries i.e. who played, who won, venue etc.
 2. one with details - for each delivery, who was the bowler, batsman, how many runs were scored etc.

+## Preparation of Data

 ## Analysis of Batting Performances
 ### Batting performances were analyzed to identify
 1. The top 10 run-makers were identified